Twins vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will hand the ball to Wade Miley (6-3) for his 17th start of the season.
+- The Brewers will send Corbin Burnes (9-6) to the mound for his 26th start this season.

-- He has earned a quality start seven times in 16 starts this season.
+- He has earned a quality start 17 times in 25 starts this season.

-- Miley has two starts in a row of five innings or more.
+- Burnes will look to finish five or more innings for the 24th start in a row.

-- He has five appearances this season with zero earned runs allowed out of his 16 chances this season.
+- In 25 appearances this season, he has finished six without allowing an earned run.

 |Opponent